janprunk/emacs.si/index.md

 New to Emacs?
 Longtime elisp expert?
 Just want to know what this is all about?
 Come join us!
 Can you give a presentation?
 Awesome, let us know.

+## Welcome beginner's
+If you would like a basic introduction to Emacs, or you’re starting out and have some questions, then we are more than happy to help you.
+Just show up to a meeting, and there will be somebody to help you up to speed.

 You can use the [editor on GitHub](https://github.com/janprunk/emacs.si/edit/gh-pages/index.md) to maintain and preview the content for your website in Markdown files.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.